ColeTrammer/iros/docs/di/serialization.md

 TRY(di::serialize(serializer, x));
 ```

-Additionally, users can provide custom serialization behavior by overriding the `di::serialize_metadata` function.
-For
+Using the JSON serializer, enumerations can also be serialized to strings using static reflection.
+Additionally, users
-instance:
+can provide custom serialization behavior by overriding the `di::serialize_metadata` function.
+For instance:

 ```cpp
 #include <di/reflect/prelude.h>